edoakes/ray-graph/README.md

 Then, the `Broadcast` task's outputs can be used directly by the `Map` tasks without data transfer.
 Once the resources on that first node are exhausted, the scheduling policy should pick another node on which to pack `Map` tasks, and so on.
 Spilling the load to other nodes is necessary to maximize parallelism.
+The same strategy should be used to pack the `Reducer` actors together, since all reducers share the same input data, the outputs from the second `Map` phase.

 Second, using the second `Map` phase as an example, the optimal scheduling policy should choose to colocate with tasks from the previous phase as much as possible.
 In this part of the computation, each `Map` task depends only on a task in the previous phase.